 This course is a study of selected topics in computing and information systems, such as computer graphics, computer modeling, information modeling, software engineering, design and analysis of software.
 With different subject matter, it may be repeated for credit.
-Prerequisites: Junior/senior level standing in computer science/computer information systems, CS202 and CS303, or consent of instructor.
+Prerequisites: Junior/senior level standing in computer science CS202 and CS303, or consent of instructor.